Sabrinazzz/FYP-Android-Test/README.md

 $ open TitleOfXCodeProject.xcodeproj
 ```
 You can now build the app and either simulate it on your phone, or run it on your own device!
 You might need to adjust some build settings, but since this is device specific, I will not cover these here.

+### Making changes?
+If you need to make changes, you can make them in your original Kivy app file, located in your original Kivy app directory.
+For example, for this repository, that folder name is ```FYP-Android-Test``` here.

+Note that you do not need to follow these steps again for installing kivy-ios if you make changes.
+You can just save your changes in ```main.py``` and build your X-code project inside X-code.

+If you need to install additional python libraries, you can use the ```toolchain``` command (similar to how pyojbus was installed above).

 ## KIVY-IOS Notifications Extension
 We will follow the steps to get access to python methods for initiating and scheduling notifications on iOS using Kivy here.
 This relies on the ```pyobjus``` library, so we need to install that first.
 To install, open up your terminal and type: